 Insurance companies are required to submit 12 financial statements including a balance sheet, notes on accounts, and profit and loss account at the end of each fiscal year.
-The audited balance sheet and profit and loss account of insurance business are required to be published and filed with the Insurance Board within six months following the end of the company's fiscal year.
+The audited balance sheet and profit and loss account of insurance business are required to be published and filed with the Insurance Board within six months following the end of the company's fiscal year certified by the auditor must be submitted to the Board, along with irregularities reported by the auditor, and management's explanations thereof.